 14. Monkey Lunge

 This dynamic exercise is an amazing way to open up your inner thighs and hips.
-If you've ever suffered from groin pulls or tightness, this move is exactly what the doctor ordered.
+If you've ever experienced groin pulls or tightness, this move is exactly what the doctor ordered.
 Your shoulders will feel pretty smoked, too.

 - Step to your left and lower your body into a lateral lunge, placing both hands on the floor.